thriveweb/deking-new/content/posts/2018-10-30-in-ground-pool-decking-options.md

 date: '2017-02-17'
 featuredImage: /images/uploads/how-to-get-a-deck-permit-in-qld-australia.jpeg
 shortDescription: >-
+  By choosing the right kind of pool decking, you’ll have a durable and long-lasting deck—and that means value for money.
 At DeKing Decks, we offer a range of in-ground pool decking options to meet your needs.
-By choosing the right kind of pool decking, you’ll have a durable and long-lasting deck—and that means value for money.
 categories:
   - category: Pool Decking
 meta:
   description: >-
-    Inground Pool Decking Options.
-The right kind of in-ground pool decking makes a big difference in overall deck performance, durability and longevity
+    By choosing the right kind of pool decking, you’ll have a durable and long-lasting deck and that means value for money.
-  title: Inground Pool Decking Options & Ideas in Australia
+  title: Inground Pool Decking Options & Ideas in Australia | Deking Decks
 ---
 At DeKing Decks, we offer a range of [in-ground pool decking options](https://www.dekingdecks.com.au/services/pool-decking/) to meet your needs.
 By choosing the right kind of pool decking, you’ll have a durable and long-lasting deck—and that means value for money.